jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 #>                   57
 ```

 This shows us how many times each state is present in the data.
 States with a larger population tend to appear more often, this makes sense as those states have more agencies to report.
-Right now the results are in alphabetical order, but when knowing how frequently something appears we usually want it order by frequency.
+Right now the results are in alphabetical order, but when knowing how frequently something appears, we usually want it ordered by frequency.
 We can use the `sort()` function to order the results from `table()`.
 Just put the entire `table()` function inside of the () in `sort()`.

 ```r